Michael-zip/Phasmophobia-Ghost-Guide/README.md

 ### Hunting
 - **Speed**: Normal (`1.6 m/s`)
 - **Target Selection**: As soon as the house door is unlocked, the Banshee selects a single player as its primary target.
 This target remains fixed unless the player either dies or leaves the game.
-If the chosen target steps outside the house, the Banshee will temporarily switch its focus to another player until the initial target re-enters the house.
+If the chosen target isnt in line of sight, the Banshee will temporarily switch its focus to another player until the initial target re-enters the house.
 - **Sanity**: Hunts triggered by the sanity level of the chosen target, starting at 50% or lower.

 ### Strengths and Weaknesses